 - Depending on the style you’re looking for, your budget and the usage you’ll give to your watch, ensure the metal you’re choosing is the most adapted one.

 4 – Movement

-When you’re investing a decent amount of money in something as small as a watch (or any piece of jewellery), you’ll want to secure it.
+- When you’re investing a decent amount of money in something as small as a watch (or any piece of jewelry), you’ll want to secure it.

 Here are some links from which you can get a quote:

 Rolex Datejust Rhodium Diamond Dial 18kt White Gold

 - This automatic white gold has 10 diamonds set on the dial.
 It is waterproof down to 100m (330ft), it has a calendar and has a sapphire crystal glass.